Xilinx/versal-restart-trd/README.md

 Each make invocation is with respect to specific build configuration.
 The build configuration is defined as combination of
 - Board (vck190, vmk180)
-- Silicon (production, es1)
+- Silicon (production)
 - Design (base)

-Currently there is only one design, but in future there can be more designs.
+Currently there is only one design and one silicon, but in future there can be more.
 Build configuration is selected using various make options.

 To build the default image for vck190 board with production silicon, just run